wRadion/LoopstationEditor/README.md

 # RC-505 Loopstation Editor

-This project is currently in construction.
+This project is currently under construction.